openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

       ret ptr %t5
     }

-If the ``inbounds`` keyword is present, the result value of the ``getelementptr`` is a :ref:`poison value <poisonvalues>` if one of the following rules is violated:

-*  The base pointer has an *in bounds* address of an allocated object, which means that it points into an allocated object, or to its end.
-The only *in bounds* address for a null pointer in the default address-space is the null pointer itself.
-*  If the type of an index is larger than the pointer index type, the truncation to the pointer index type preserves the signed value.
-*  The multiplication of an index by the type size does not wrap the pointer index type in a signed sense (``nsw``).
-*  The successive addition of offsets (without adding the base address) does not wrap the pointer index type in a signed sense (``nsw``).
-*  The successive addition of the current address, interpreted as an unsigned number, and an offset, interpreted as a signed number, does not wrap the unsigned address space and remains *in bounds* of the allocated object.
-   As a corollary, if the added offset is non-negative, the addition does not wrap in an unsigned sense (``nuw``).
-*  In cases where the base is a vector of pointers, the ``inbounds`` keyword applies to each of the computations element-wise.

-These rules are based on the assumption that no allocated object may cross the unsigned address space boundary, and no allocated object may be larger than half the pointer index type space.
+The indices are first converted to offsets in the pointer's index type.
+If the currently indexed type is a struct type, the struct offset corresponding to the index is sign-extended or truncated to the pointer index type.
+Otherwise, the index itself is sign-extended or truncated, and then multiplied by the type allocation size (that is, the size rounded up to the ABI alignment) of the currently indexed type.

-If the ``inbounds`` keyword is not present, the offsets are added to the base address with silently-wrapping two's complement arithmetic.
-If the offsets have a different width from the pointer, they are sign-extended or truncated to the width of the pointer.
+The offsets are then added to the low bits of the base address up to the index type width, with silently-wrapping two's complement arithmetic.
+If the pointer size is larger than the index size, this means that the bits outside the index type width will not be affected.

 The result value of the ``getelementptr`` may be outside the object pointed to by the base pointer.
 The result value may not necessarily be used to access memory though, even if it happens to point into allocated storage.
 See the :ref:`Pointer Aliasing Rules <pointeraliasing>` section for more information.

+The ``getelementptr`` instruction may have a number of attributes that impose additional rules.
+If any of the rules are violated, the result value is a :ref:`poison value <poisonvalues>`.
+In cases where the base is a vector of pointers, the attributes apply to each computation element-wise.

+For ``nusw`` (no unsigned signed wrap):

+ * If the type of an index is larger than the pointer index type, the truncation to the pointer index type preserves the signed value (``trunc nsw``).
+ * The multiplication of an index by the type size does not wrap the pointer index type in a signed sense (``mul nsw``).
+ * The successive addition of each offset (without adding the base address) does not wrap the pointer index type in a signed sense (``add nsw``).
+ * The successive addition of the current address, truncated to the pointer index type and interpreted as an unsigned number, and each offset, interpreted as a signed number, does not wrap the pointer index type.

+For ``nuw`` (no unsigned wrap):

+ * If the type of an index is larger than the pointer index type, the truncation to the pointer index type preserves the unsigned value (``trunc nuw``).
+ * The multiplication of an index by the type size does not wrap the pointer index type in an unsigned sense (``mul nuw``).
+ * The successive addition of each offset (without adding the base address) does not wrap the pointer index type in an unsigned sense (``add nuw``).
+ * The successive addition of the current address, truncated to the pointer index type and interpreted as an unsigned number, and each offset, also interpreted as an unsigned number, does not wrap the pointer index type (``add nuw``).

+For ``inbounds`` all rules of the ``nusw`` attribute apply.
+Additionally, if the ``getelementptr`` has any non-zero indices, the following rules apply:

+ * The base pointer has an *in bounds* address of the allocated object that it is :ref:`based <pointeraliasing>` on.
+This means that it points into that allocated object, or to its end.
+Note that the object does not have to be live anymore; being in-bounds of a deallocated object is sufficient.
+ * During the successive addition of offsets to the address, the resulting pointer must remain *in bounds* of the allocated object at each step.

+Note that ``getelementptr`` with all-zero indices is always considered to be ``inbounds``, even if the base pointer does not point to an allocated object.
+As a corollary, the only pointer in bounds of the null pointer in the default address space is the null pointer itself.

+These rules are based on the assumption that no allocated object may cross the unsigned address space boundary, and no allocated object may be larger than half the pointer index type space.

+If ``inbounds`` is present on a ``getelementptr`` instruction, the ``nusw`` attribute will be automatically set as well.
+For this reason, the ``nusw`` will also not be printed in textual IR if ``inbounds`` is already present.

-If the ``inrange`` keyword is present before any index, loading from or storing to any pointer derived from the ``getelementptr`` has undefined behavior if the load or store would access memory outside of the bounds of the element selected by the index marked as ``inrange``.
-The result of a pointer comparison or ``ptrtoint`` (including ``ptrtoint``-like operations involving memory) involving a pointer derived from a ``getelementptr`` with the ``inrange`` keyword is undefined, with the exception of comparisons in the case where both operands are in the range of the element selected by the ``inrange`` keyword, inclusive of the address one past the end of that element.
+If the ``inrange(Start, End)`` attribute is present, loading from or storing to any pointer derived from the ``getelementptr`` has undefined behavior if the load or store would access memory outside the half-open range ``[Start, End)`` from the ``getelementptr`` expression result.
+The result of a pointer comparison or ``ptrtoint`` (including ``ptrtoint``-like operations involving memory) involving a pointer derived from a ``getelementptr`` with the ``inrange`` keyword is undefined, with the exception of comparisons in the case where both operands are in the closed range ``[Start, End]``.
 Note that the ``inrange`` keyword is currently only allowed in constant ``getelementptr`` expressions.

 The getelementptr instruction is often confusing.
 For some more insight